oracle/oci-go-sdk/README.md

 To start working with the Go SDK, you import the service package, create a client, and then use that client to make calls.

 ### Configuring
-Configure the Go SDK with your credentials, see [SDK and Tool Configuration](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm) for instructions
+Configure the Go SDK with your credentials, see [SDK and Tool Configuration](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm) for instructions.

 Once you have configured the Go SDK with your credentials, call `common.DefaultConfigProvider()` function as follows: